MiniDude22/Pandora-Downloader/README.md

  - Made the download button more responsive:
    - Is disabled when a song is not ready to download
    - Displays the title of the song so you know it's collected the info properly
+ - Now works if Pandora isn't the active tab ( Needed for continuous downloading )
+ - Unicode support
  - Code is a bit more organized

 Installation